 For graduation metrics, students are attributed to schools using different rules than for the Progress Toward Graduation metrics.
 Students are attributed to the last diploma-granting school as of June 30 of their fourth year of high school.
 Consistent with state and federal graduation-reporting rules, continuous enrollment is not necessary.
-Any student enrolled for one or more days (including no-shows) are accountable at their last diploma-granting school before June 30 of the fourth year of high school.
+Any student enrolled for one or more days (including no-shows) is accountable at their last diploma-granting school before June 30 of the fourth year of high school.

-For the 2020-21 School Quality Reports, a school's 4-year graduation cohort, represented by the letter 'W', consists of all students who:
+For the 2021-22 School Quality Reports, a school's 4-year graduation cohort, represented by the letter 'X', consists of all students who:

-- Entered 9th grade for the first time anywhere in 2017-18; - Were active in the school as of June 30, 2021, or the school is the last diploma-granting high school that they attended before June 30, 2021; and - Did not meet the criteria for a documented cohort removing discharge (see below) before June 30, 2021.
+- Entered 9th grade for the first time anywhere in 2018-19; - Were active in the school as of June 30, 2022, or the school is the last diploma-granting high school that they attended before June 30, 2022; and - Did not meet the criteria for a documented cohort-removing discharge (see below) before June 30, 2022.

 A discharged student can become non-accountable under limited circumstances.
-If the student leaves school for one of the reasons below before June 30 of year four, the student will become non-accountable if all required documentation is collected
+If the student leaves school for one of the reasons below before June 30 of year four, the student will become non-accountable if all required documentation is collected and stored on file.